angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 Tendrils and add one more _Storm_, but this costs more mana.
 It's important to keep in mind that using a Draw4 in a Doomsday pile means you will be halving your life total twice.
-Life total management is an important aspect of playing Doomdsay, and if your life total goes below 4 you need to think about how to win without needing a Draw4 in your Doomsday pile.
+Life total management is an important aspect of playing Doomsday, and if your life total goes below 4 you need to think about how to win without needing a Draw4 in your Doomsday pile.

 Using Echo of Eons in conjunction with Doomsday is where this list differs from